-Insomnia before labor is a common issue.
-As labor gets closer, hormonal shifts and pregnancy-related discomforts can exacerbate insomnia.
+Insomnia before labor is common.
+As labor gets closer, hormonal shifts and pregnancy-related discomforts can worsen insomnia.

 However, while insomnia may signal that labor is drawing closer in some cases, the absence of insomnia does not mean a person will not go into labor soon.
 Not everyone will experience this symptom.

 Additionally, other factors may cause insomnia later in pregnancy, such as anxiety about the birth.
 As a result, it is not necessarily a reliable indicator that labor is imminent.

 Read on to learn more about why people experience insomnia before labor and how to manage it.

 Insomnia before labor is common.
 Sleep tends to become steadily more disrupted as the pregnancy progresses.
 This is due to the physical discomforts of pregnancy and physiological changes in sleep patterns.

 In a 2021 review and meta-analysis including data from 8,798 participants,